bhall2001/flyballmanager-www/docs/online.md

 ## Tournament message

 On the Broadcast screen on Flyball Manager there is a field to enter a tournament message.
 This message is displayed in the header on screens where tournament name is displayed.
-The tournament message can be used to communicate to participants using ondeckmanager.com information relevant to the tournamnet.
+The tournament message can be used to communicate to participants using ondeckmanager.com information relevant to the tournament.

 ## Race comment